 James A. Vellenga

-Ernst & Young LLP has been the independent registered public accounting firm that has audited our consolidated financial statements since fiscal year 2003.
+Ernst & Young LLP has been the independent registered public accounting firm that audits the consolidated financial statements of the Company since fiscal year 2003.
 In accordance with its standing policy, Ernst & Young LLP will periodically change the personnel who work on the audit.

-In addition to performing the audit of our consolidated financial statements, Ernst & Young LLP provided various other services to us during the fiscal year-ended April 29, 2006.
+In addition to performing the audit of the Companys consolidated financial statements, Ernst & Young LLP provided various other services during the fiscal year ended April 30, 2005.
 These non-audit services were approved by the Audit Committee by unanimous consent in advance of their performance at various times during the year.
-The aggregate fees billed for each of the fiscal years ended April 29, 2006 and April 30, 2005 for each of the following categories of services are set forth below:
+The aggregate fees billed for the fiscal years ended April 30, 2005 and May 1, 2004 for each of the following categories of services are set forth below:

 |Fiscal Year Ended|

-Our common stock is quoted on The NASDAQ Global Market under the symbol "DAKT."
-The following graph shows changes during the period from May 1, 2001 to April 29, 2006 in the value of $100 invested in: (1) our common stock; (2) The NASDAQ Stock Market Index for U.S. companies; and (3) the Standard and Poor's 600 Index for Electronic Equipment Manufacturers.
-The values of each investment as of the dates indicated are based on share prices plus any dividends in cash, with the dividends reinvested on the date they were paid.
-The calculations execlude trading commissions and taxes.
+The Companys common stock is quoted on the NASDAQ National Market under the symbol DAKT.
+The following graph shows changes during the period from May 1, 2000 to April 30, 2005 in the value of $100 invested in: (1) the Companys common stock; (2) the NASDAQ Stock Market Index for U.S. companies, and (3) the Standard and Poors 600 Index for Electronic Equipment Manufacturers.
+The values of each investment as of the dates indicated are based on share prices plus any dividends paid in cash, with the dividends reinvested on the date they were paid.
+The calculations exclude trading commissions and taxes.